BackupTheBerlios/hjb-svn/trunk/docs/rst/prerequisites.rst

 HJB is coded using the Java SDK 1.4.
 If you are thinking of hacking HJB, get the SDK for your platform.

-**N.B.** At the moment, the project does **not** use any features of Java 5.
-This is done purposefully, to allow HJB to be extended entirely within development teams that are constrained to using Java 1.4,as is still quite common.
+**N.B.** At the moment, the project purposefully used Java 1.4.
+It does **not** use any features of Java 5, but is 'future compatible' with it.
+This is to allow HJB to be extended entirely within development teams that are constrained to using Java 1.4, a situation which is still quite common.

 Ant 1.6.5 or later
 ******************

-The HJB project is built, tested and deployed using `Ant`_.
-Download it and set it up as described on the `ant website installation page`_.
-Note that `Ant`_ is required even with the binary-only HJB distribution, to support a number of deployment related targets.
+The HJB project is built, tested and deployed using Ant_.
+Ant should be downloaded and installed as described on the `ant website installation page`_.
+Note that Ant is required for both the source and binary HJB installations of HJB.
+This is because it is used post-installation task of building war files specific to messaging providers.

 Library Jars
 ************

-Most of the jars required for developing/extending HJB are included in the source distribution or via anonymous SVN.
+Most of the jars required for developing/extending HJB are included in the source distribution or are available via anonymous SVN.
 The only one not present is jms.jar, which cannot be distributed with HJB.
 It can be downloaded from the `Sun website`_.

 For HJB to communicate with a particular vendors's JMS provider requires the vendor's JMS library jars.
 The vendor's documentataion should indicate how to obtain these.

 Once obtained, the vendor jars will need to be deployed with the HJB servlet.
-The HJB distribution includes a build file that contains an ant task that simplifies this procedure.
+Both the HJB source and binary distributions include a build file that contains an ant task that simplifies this procedure.

 A Servlet Container